 The virus is contracted through direct exposure to bodily fluids (of an infected person or a contaminated animal).
 Patients can take up to 21 days to develop symptoms, and Ebola’s initial symptoms are nonspecific, making it difficult to diagnose the disease quickly.

 Patients who receive early treatment have a higher chance of survival and are less likely to infect others.
 People are not infectious until they develop symptoms.

-Ebola is most contagious during the late stages of the disease: according to the World Health Organization, the virus remains contagious for up to three days after a victim dies.
+Ebola is most contagious during the late stages of the disease: according to the World Health Organisation, the virus remains contagious for up to three days after a victim dies.
 New Ebola cases can occur among relatives practicing burial rituals (such as washing corpses) or transporting the deceased for burial.

 How do you treat Ebola?

 Treatment for Ebola includes replenishing fluids, maintaining oxygen supply, and monitoring blood pressure.
 Health care workers treating Ebola patients must wear special protective equipment including gloves, goggles, fluid-resistant gowns, and masks covering nose and mouth.

 The IRC supported hundreds of health facilities in the Democratic Republic of Congo, Liberia and Sierra Leone, providing protective equipment to thousands of health workers, training them to screen for Ebola, and sharing protocols for isolating suspected patients and alerting authorities.